thedenisnikulin/chrome-extension/README.md

 # Hacknote Extension

-I was seeking for such extension but I haven't found one, so I created it by myself!
+I was seeking such extension but I haven't found one, so I created it by myself!

 ![preview](/preview.png)